wuespace/telestion-project-daedalus2/README.md

 ### The Application

-To set up the Telestion Application, please go to the latest release of the project and download the `setup.sh` file: https://github.com/wuespace/telestion-project-daedalus2/releases/latest
+To set up the Telestion Application, please go to the latest release of the project and download the `setup.sh` for Linux and macOS systems and the `setup.py` for Windows Systems: https://github.com/wuespace/telestion-project-daedalus2/releases/latest

 Place this file somewhere in your file system, where you have write access.

-> On installation, the script creates a folder in the current working directory containing the needed configurations and executables to run the Telestion Application.
+> On installation, the script creates a folder in the current working directory
+> containing the needed configurations and executables to run the Telestion Application.

+#### Linux and macOS

 Then, make the setup script executable and run it: